Concordium/concordium-wallet-proxy/README.md

     * `"delegateType"` (required): the type of delegation which value is either `"L-Pool"` or `"Baker"`
     * `"bakerId"` (optional): If the value `"delegateType"` is `"Baker"`, then `"bakerId"` is the ID of the target pool, otherwise not present.
+  - `"pendingChange"` (optional): if present indicates that the delegator is in a cooldown due to removal or a change of stake.
+    If present, the value is an object with the fields
+    * `"change"` (required): indicating the kind of change which value is either `"reduceStake"` indicating that the delegators's stake is reduced at the end of the cooldown period, or `"removeStake"` indicating that the delegator is being removed at the end of the cooldown period.
+    * `"effectiveTime"` (required): the time at which the cooldown ends and the change takes effect, e.g. `"2022-03-30T16:43:53.5Z"`.
+    * `"newStake"` (optional): This field is present if the value of the field `"change"` is `"reduceStake"`, and the value is the new stake after the cooldown.

 ## Account Nonce